07 May, 2020

-It remains to be seen what fiscal support tools the government will use that can ensure that credit flows to various sectors.
-The government owes about ?1 lakh crore on tax refunds and also had promised to make up for any difference to the States, if the GST did not grow by 14% per annum.
+It remains to be seen what fiscal support tools the government will use can ensure that credit flows to various sectors.
+The government owes about ?
+1 lakh crore on tax refunds and also had promised to make up for any difference to the States if the GST did not grow by 14% per annum.

 This is the time for it to transfer this to the States as a grant, for one year, to offset the revenue loss to States